You know you’re in a special airport lounge when it has its own speakeasy bar.

 The lounge itself is just a few steps left of security at Terminal 4, which means it’s a quick walk once you clear.
 On the downside, that means it could be a hike to your gate when it’s time to leave for boarding.
 You’ll find it right next door to the neighboring Etihad Lounge.

 To get into any Centurion Lounge, you’ll need the right credit card.
 And few are better than the Platinum Card® from American Express.
 It’ll get you (and two guests) into all 14 Centurion lounges and counting for free.
 And it also opens doors to 1,000-plus Priority Pass lounges, Delta Sky Clubs if you’re flying Delta that day, Escape Lounges, and more.
-Terms apply.
+Terms apply and enrollments required for select benefits.

 Click Here to learn more about the Platinum Card from American Express.